James W. Wagner

-James W. Wagner (born 1953) served as the 19th President of Emory University in Atlanta, Georgia from 2003 to 2016.
-From 2000 to 2003, he served as Provost and interim President of Case Western Reserve University.
+James W. Wagner (born 1953) is an American materials engineer.
+He served as the 19th president of Emory University in Georgia from 2003 to 2016 and as provost of Case Western Reserve University in Ohio from 2000 to 2003.

 Biography

 James W. Wagner was born in Silver Spring, Maryland in 1953.
 He received a B.S. in electrical engineering from the University of Delaware in 1975 and an M.S. in clinical engineering in 1978 from the Johns Hopkins University School of Medicine.
 In 1984, he received a PhD from Johns Hopkins in materials science and engineering.

-He started his career as a Professor at Johns Hopkins.
+He started his career as a professor at Johns Hopkins University.
 He also worked at the United States Food and Drug Administration.
-From 1998 to 2000, he served as Dean at Case Western Reserve University, and from 2000 to 2003 he was Provost and interim President.
+From 1998 to 2000, he served as a dean at Case Western Reserve University.
+He served as the provost from 2000 to 2003 and as the interim president from 2001 to 2002.
 According to the New York Times, Wagner received $1,040,420 in total compensation at Emory in 2008.

 In 2009, he became a fellow at the American Academy of Arts & Sciences.
 He also serves on the boards of The Carter Center, the Georgia Research Alliance, SunTrust Banks, the Metro Atlanta Chamber of Commerce, the Atlanta Regional Council for Higher Education, and the Woodruff Arts Center.